openmc-dev/openmc/docs/source/usersguide/input.rst

         <macroscopic name="UO2" xs="71c" />

-    .. note:: This element is not used in the multi-group :ref:`energy_mode`.
+    .. note:: This element is only used in the multi-group :ref:`energy_mode`.

     *Default*: None